 If you want to rename a file to a name that is already present in the same directory, mv will replace the file without confirming.

-To avoid overwriting a file while using the “mv” command on Linux system always use “-i” option like below:
+To avoid overwriting a file while using the “mv” command on Linux system always use “-i” option like the below:

 $ mv -i hello_linux.txt hello_world.txt mv: overwrite ‘hello_world.txt’? n

 Note: You can also use the “-n” option, but it will not prompt anything and will not overwrite the file if already present.

 This was a basic Linux command to rename a file.
 We have other tools too to rename a file like the “rename” command, but we will discuss that in our next tutorial.
 You can also check this guide on Linux Commands Cheat Sheet.

 For any questions, please leave your valuable comments, and for more such basic Linux tutorials, subscribe to our free newsletter.